quantatrading/Quanta-exoTrader/README.md

 - **Full Sell Only (`SELL_ALL_ASSET`) - Default: false**
   - **Purpose**: Enables or disables full sell-only mode, allowing the algorithm to sell the entire quote balance on the next sell signal.
   - **Impact**: When full sell-only mode is enabled, the algorithm sells the entire quote balance on the next sell signal, which can be beneficial during downtrending markets to liquidate positions quickly.
-Disabling full sell-only mode allows for partial sell orders, providing more flexibility in managing assets during varying market conditions.
+Disabling full sell-only mode allows for standard sell orders, providing more flexibility in managing assets during varying market conditions.

 ## Partial Sell Settings